Halorespiration

-Halorespiration or dehalorespiration or organohalide respiration is the use of halogenated compounds as terminal electron acceptors in anaerobic respiration.
+Organohalide respiration (OHR) (previously named halorespiration or dehalorespiration) is the use of halogenated compounds as terminal electron acceptors in anaerobic respiration.

-Halorespiration can play a part in microbial biodegradation.
-The most common substrates are chlorinated aliphatics (PCE, TCE), chlorinated phenols and chloroform.
-Dehalorespiring bacteria are highly diverse.
+Organohalide respiration can play a part in microbial biodegradation.
+The most common substrates are chlorinated aliphatics (PCE, TCE, chloroform) and chlorinated phenols.
+Organohalide-respiring bacteria are highly diverse.
 This trait is found in some Campylobacterota, Thermodesulfobacteriota, Chloroflexota (green nonsulfur bacteria), low G+C gram positive Clostridia, and ultramicrobacteria.

-Process of Halorespiration
+Process of organohalide respiration

-The process of halorespiration, or dehalorespiration, uses reductive dehalogenation to produce energy that can be used by the respiring microorganism to carry out its growth and metabolism.
+The process of organohalide respiration uses reductive dehalogenation to produce energy that can be used by the respiring microorganism to carry out its growth and metabolism.
 Halogenated organic compounds are used as the terminal electron acceptor, which results in their dehalogenation.
 Reductive dehalogenation is the process by which this occurs.
 It involves the reduction of halogenated compounds by removing the halogen substituents, while simultaneously adding electrons to the compound.
 Hydrogenolysis and vicinal reduction are the two known processes of this mechanism that have been identified.
 In both processes, the removed halogen substituents are released as anions.
 Reductive dehalogenation is catalyzed by reductive dehalogenases, which are membrane-associated enzymes.
-A number of not only membrane-associated but also cytoplasmic hydrogenases, in some cases as part of the protein complexes, are predicted to play roles in the dehalorespiration process.
+A number of not only membrane-associated but also cytoplasmic hydrogenases, in some cases as part of the protein complexes, are predicted to play roles in the organohalide respiration process.
 Most of these enzymes contain iron-sulfur (Fe-S) clusters, and a corrinoid cofactor at their active sites.
 Although the exact mechanism is unknown, research suggests that these two components of the enzyme may be involved in the reduction.

 Substrates Used and Environmental Significance

-Common substrates that are used as terminal electron acceptors in dehalorespiration are organochloride pesticides, aryl halides and alkyl solvents.
-Many of these are persistent and toxic pollutants that can only be degraded anaerobically by dehalorespiration, either partially or completely.
+Common substrates that are used as terminal electron acceptors in organohalide respiration are organochloride pesticides, aryl halides and alkyl solvents.
+Many of these are persistent pollutants that can only be degraded anaerobically by organohalide respiration, either partially or completely.
 Trichloroethylene (TCE) and tetrachloroethylene (PCE) are two examples of such pollutants, and their degradation has been a focus of research.
-PCE is an alkyl solvent that was previously used in dry cleaning, degreasing machinery and other applications.
+PCE is a chlorinated solvent that is widely used in dry cleaning, degreasing machinery and other applications.
 It remains a common contaminant of groundwater.
-Bacteria that are capable of completely degrading PCE to ethene, a nontoxic chemical, have been isolated.
+Bacteria that are capable of completely degrading PCE to ethene, a gaseous chemical, have been isolated.
 They have been found to belong to the genus Dehalococcoides and to use H2 as their electron donor.
-The process of dehalorespiration has been applied to in situ bioremediation of PCE and TCE in the past.
-For example, enhanced reductive dechlorination has been used to treat contaminated groundwater by introducing electron donors and dehalorespiring bacteria into the contaminated site, to create conditions that stimulate bacterial growth and dehalorespiration.
+The process of organohalide respiration has been applied to in situ bioremediation of PCE and TCE in the past.
+For example, enhanced reductive dechlorination has been used to treat contaminated groundwater by introducing electron donors and dehalorespiring bacteria into the contaminated site, to create conditions that stimulate bacterial growth and organohalide respiration.
 In enhanced reductive dechlorination, the pollutants act as the electron acceptors and are completely reduced to ultimately produce ethene in a series of reactions.